greg-js/arch-wiki-md-repo/wiki/_content/PCI passthrough via OVMF.md

 ```

-Add the relevant PCI locations to the kernel command line:
+Add the relevant PCI device IDs to the kernel command line:

  `/etc/mkinitcpio.conf`